ericfields/slack-coup/README.md

 ### Development server

-Run `foreman start` to start a development server.
+Run `foreman start` to start the bot.
 You can also set the Slack API token upon starting the server by running `SLACK_API_TOKEN=<your-token-here> foreman start`.

 ## Commands